 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide information on the reported threats against and intimidation of the human rights defender Mr. Maung Tun Khin. - 3.
-Please indicate what measures have been taken to ensure that human rights defenders in Myanmar are able to carry out their legitimate work in a safe and enabling environment without fear of threats or acts of intimidation and harassment of any sort.
+Please provide information on the reported threats against and intimidation of the human rights defender Mr. Muang Tun Khin. - 3.
+Please provide information on the measures taken by your Excellency's Government, including criminal investigations, to ensure the protection of Mr. Muang Tun Khin and his family in response the above-mentioned intimidation and inquiries regarding his home address, and so as to ensure he can continue to carry out his legitimate human rights activities. - 4.
+Please provide information on the measures your Excellency's Government plans to implement, to ensure the protection of Mr. Muang Tun Khin and his family. - 5.
+Please indicate what measures have been taken to ensure that human rights defenders in the United Kingdom of Great Britain and Northern Ireland are able to carry out their legitimate work in a safe and enabling environment without fear of threats or acts of intimidation and harassment of any sort.